vitpodsokhin/html2md/README.md

 The application is built using the Flask framework for Python.
 The front-end of the application is implemented using HTML and JavaScript, and the back-end is implemented using Python.

-The conversion from markdown to HTML is handled by the html2markdown package, which is a Python library that converts HTML to markdown and vice versa.
+The conversion from markdown to HTML is handled by the html2markdown package, which is a Python library that converts HTML to markdown and vice versa (Not implemented yet!).

 The conversion process is initiated by clicking the "Convert" button on the front-end of the application.
 The JavaScript code in the front-end sends a request to the back-end of the application, passing the markdown or HTML text as a parameter.
 The back-end then uses the html2markdown package to convert the text and sends the converted text back to the front-end, where it is displayed in the appropriate text area.